jorblad/FarmOS-Asset-link-plugins/README.md

 ### Plant plants
 A modified version of the planting quickform that creates a plant asset and a planting log with the amount of seeds reduced from the seed asset.
+It shows up as a option on land and greehouse assets and place the plant in that location.
+Seed and type of plant is not connected so you need to fill both.
+It also needs taxonomy term to exist.

 ## Seeds
 ### Add seeds to inventory